jokla/jokla.github.io/about/index.md

   creditlink: http://texturelovers.com
 ---

-Ciao!
+Hi!
 My name is Giovanni Claudio.
+I am from Genoa (Italy) and now I am living in France, in Brittany.

-I am currently a R&D Robotics Engineer working in the Lagadic group at IRISA / INRIA in Rennes.
-The aim of the job is to adapt the visual servoing techniques developed in the EPI Lagadic on the robot Humanoid Romeo (Aldebaran).
-The objective is to control the Romeo using its own sensors, for achieving desired positions and for object grasping and manipulation.
+I am a Robotics Engineer working in the Lagadic [Lagadic](http://www.irisa.fr/lagadic/) group at [INRIA](http://www.inria.fr/en/) in Rennes.

 ##  Other Interests